Talbot County, Maryland: History

-On his actual grave an inscription reads "In memory of Col. Tench Tilghman who died April 18, 1786 in the 42nd year of his age.
-Very much lamented.
-He took an early and active part in the great contest that secured the Independence of the United States of America.
-He was an Aide-de-Camp to His Excellency General George Washington Commander in Chief of the American Armies and was Honoured with his Friendship, Confidence and he was one of those whose merit were Disinguished and Honourable Reward By the Congress But Still more to his Praise He was a Good Man".

 Founding Father John Dickinson was born in Trappe in 1732.
 The abolitionist Frederick Douglass was born into slavery near Tuckahoe Creek around 1817 or 1818.

 The first established hospital on the Eastern Shore was near McDaniel at Dr. Absolom Thompson farm, the old Mary's Delight Farm.

 The county has a number of properties on the National Register of Historic Places.

+Great Seal symbology

+The Great Seal of Talbot County was adopted on July 26, 1966.
+The design reflects the Talbot coat of arms, chosen due to the county's namesake, Grace Talbot, daughter of George Calvert, 1st Baron Baltimore.

+The seal features a rampant lion gules on a silver shield.
+Its background is purpure, a color assigned to Talbot County in 1694 by Maryland's royal governor, Sir Francis Nicholson.
+It bears the inscription, "The Great Seal of Talbot County Maryland" along the edge.
+Below the lion is the Latin motto, Tempus Praeteritum Et Futurum, meaning "Times, Past and Future."

 Historical sites and monuments

 Third Haven Meeting House

 The Third Haven Meeting House of Society of Friends was built in 1682 by Quakers.
-After Charles I was executed in England in 1649, then Virginia Governor Berkley, who sympathized with the Royalists, drove Quakers out of Virginia for their religious beliefs.
+After Charles I was executed in England in 1649, then Virginia governor Berkley, who sympathized with the Royalists, drove Quakers out of Virginia for their religious beliefs.
 Lord Baltimore invited the refugees to Maryland Province to settle, and passed the Toleration Act.
-John Edmondson gave the Quakers land on which to settle near the Tred Avon River in what later became the town now known as Easton, Maryland.
+John Edmondson gave the Quakers land on which to settle near the Tred Avon River in what later became Easton, Maryland.
 The Meeting House sits on high ground surrounded by 3 wooded acres and is positioned along the Indian Trail (today known as Washington Street).
 George Fox, father of the Quaker movement visited several times.
 Upon his death, Third Haven Meeting House received his personal library and collection.
 The Third Haven Meeting House may be the oldest framed building for religious meeting in The United States.
 According to tradition, Lord Baltimore attended a sermon given there by William Penn.

 In 1794, the rafters were extended on one side of the ridgepole.
-While this extension made more room inside the meeting house, it also made the building look lopsided, as seen in the photo.
-In 1879, a new Third Haven Meeting House was constructed out of brick, and remains in use today.
-The ground floor now contains meeting rooms, and the Sunday School is above.
+While this extension made more room inside the meeting house, it also made the building look lopsided.
+In 1879, a new Third Haven Meeting House was constructed out of brick, and still remains in use today.
+The ground floor now contains meeting rooms, and Sunday School is held on the second floor.